-Utah authorizes appointment of counsel in private termination cases
+Utah becomes 27th state to guarantee counsel for parents in private termination cases

 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).